jotech/gapseq/docs/database/biomassReaction.md

 - `coef` - molar coefficient of the metabolite relative to all components within the same group
 - `link` - When this metabolite is flowing into the biomass, should also other metabolites be consumed/produced with it?

 The `link` is optional.
 For instance, if amino acids are elongated to peptides a water molecule is  produced with each amino acid added.
 The format in this case is `<compound_id>:<stoichiometry>`.
 In the above example: For every threonine incorporated into the biomass a water molecule (cpd00001) is released.
-In contrast, for Nukleotides  that flow into DNA or RNA, pyrophospate (cpd00012) is produced with each nucleotide.
-Thus the link here is `"link" : "cpd00012:-1"`.
+In contrast, for nucleotides  that flow into DNA or RNA, pyrophospate (cpd00012) is produced with each nucleotide.
+Thus, the link here is `"link" : "cpd00012:-1"`.